vishnusudarsan/private-ethereum-docker/README.md

 # Private Ethereum Network in Docker
-It's a repository to create Private ethereum blockchain network with 10 nodes in a docker.
+It's a repository to create Private ethereum blockchain network with 10 nodes in a docker container.

 # Getting started